Hapyy2/Game_project--Dogrun-/README.md

 ## "Dogrun" - pygame game project
 ---------------------------------

-<p>Dogrun is a project that uses pygame library to create a simple game about a **Dog** running.
+Dogrun is a project that uses pygame library to create a simple game about a **Dog** running.
 What else do you need?
-Just download the game and enjoy.</p>
+Just download the game and enjoy.

 ![Game screen 1](/screen1.PNG "screen1")<br><br>
 ![Game screen 2](/screen2.PNG "screen2")